smXplorer/AlliGator/README.md

 This repository is currently under construction.
 For the latest AlliGator installer, check the installer folder.
+The latest (but still incomplete) manual can be found at https://alligator-distribution.readthedocs.io

 For a legacy AlliGator manual, check the older AlliGator website at [https://sites.google.com/a/g.ucla.edu/alligator/](https://sites.google.com/a/g.ucla.edu/alligator/)